 In our fast changing, increasingly digital world, building a strong customer relationship is the lynchpin to building a great business.
-Digitally-savvy, hyper-connected customers are now harder to define, understand and please than ever before.
-Today’s enterprise must focus on the customer experience as never before--or risk being replaced or ignored.
+The stakes are even higher now as global disruptions occur with alarming regularity—be it political unrest, economic meltdowns or a pandemic.

 Three categories of customer experience measurement